ceph/ceph/doc/start/quick-ceph-deploy.rst

 Summary
 =======

+Deploying a Ceph cluster with ``ceph-deploy`` automatically starts the cluster.
+To operate the cluster daemons, see `Running Ceph with Upstart`_.

 Once you deploy a Ceph cluster, you can try out some of the administration functionality, the object store command line, and then proceed to Quick Start guides for RBD, CephFS, and the Ceph Gateway.